The History of Washington Square Park in New York City

 Depending on what time of day one visits Washington Square Park, the historic park can be filled with thousands of people of all generations and cultures.
 There is truly still that beatnik sense that infiltrates the park.
 Additionally, there is a population of homeless people that call the park their home.
 Located in Greenwich Village, the park is also host to many of New York University’s diverse students.
 There is also a beautiful residential area that surrounds part of the park.

-New York City stands as one of the most historic cities in the history of the United States.
+New York City stands as one of the most historic cities in the United States.
 If you ever get a chance to visit NYC or live in NY and have never been to Washington Square Park, I highly recommend you take a visit to an a

 Washington Square Park